AlexOgden/RecceDNS/docs/README.md

 - `-r` `--use-random`: When multiple resolvers are provided, randomly select from the list on each query in enumeration.

+- `--json <path>` : Output the results to a JSON file. '.json' will be appended as the extension is not provided.

 ## Example Usage

 #### Basic Enumeration